-LAWS2111 Local Self Government L T Р S J С Course Type: Compulsory Disciplinary Paper 2 2 0 0 0 4
+LAWS2111 Local Self Government L Т Р S J С Course Type: AWS2111 Local Self Government ourse Type:Compulsory Disciplinary Paper 1 0 0 0 4

 To understand the Historical background of the Panchayat Raj Institutions in India, village administration in ancient India, the Position of Panchayat Raj during the Medival period, Panchayat Raj institution under the period of British rule, the Concept of Local-self Government, and Gandi-Vinoba's gram swaraj, Local-government in rural India and Community development programs, Village secretariat as a unit of local government, BalwantraiMehata Committee, 1957, Ashok Mehata Committee, 1978 and their recommendations on Panchayati Raj system.
-Political parties and Panchayat Raj, Changing pattern of Panchayat Raj, 73rdand 74thConstitutional Amendment, Dr.L.MSinghvi and P.K.
+Political parties and Panchayat Raj, Changing pattern of Panchayat Raj, 73rd and 74th Constitutional Amendment, Dr.L.MSinghvi and P.K.
 Tohunga recommendations, Elections for Local self-governments: The Panchayats, the Municipalities, the Scheduled and Tribal Areas and the Election Commission for the purpose.